The average life span of cut flowers is only about a week. The longevity can vary depending on the type of flower.

 Cut stems should be placed in fresh lukewarm water immediately, to prevent air from rapidly moving into the water-conducting tissues and plugging the cells.

-This is why a cut flower that has been out of water more than a few minutes (e.g. when you transport or take delivery of flowers) should have a small portion of the lower stem cut off so that water will move up freely when it is returned to water.
+This is why a cut flower that has been out of water more than a few minutes (e.g. when you transport or take delivery of flowers from a service like FTD) should have a small portion of the lower stem cut off so that water will move up freely when it is returned to water.

 Cuts should be made under-water to assure no air enters the stem, and at a 45 degree angle with a sharp knife to enable the greatest surface area for water absorption.